 What Do We Learn about Relating to Others?

 Since conflict in this fallen world is inevitable, consider what the passage teaches about reconciling with others.
-God calls us to “live peaceably with all” if possible (Rom.
-12:18).
-Is there someone you need to reconcile with or help reconcile with someone else?
+God calls us to “live peaceably with all” if possible (

 The Bible often shows and tells us ways to serve and care for others.
-Look for both direct commands and examples of caring for others, such as David’s kindness shown to Mephibosheth (2 Sam.
-9:1–13).
+Look for both direct commands and examples of caring for others, such as David’s kindness shown to Mephibosheth (

 Remember, the ultimate goal of reading the Bible is to have our lives transformed by God so we resemble our Lord Jesus.
 Asking these four simple questions focuses our attention on the main message of the Bible and prepares us to apply biblical truths to our lives in meaningful ways.
 Why not try it out for yourself?